top of page

 • Adding aspirin to LMWH may increase rates of takebacks without a flap survival gain.

-• Risk-stratify: Use Caprini score and thrombophilia status to escalate intensity/duration (e.g., extended LMWH) while balancing bleeding risk; document explicit bleed monitoring.
+• Risk-stratify: Use Caprini score and thrombophilia status to escalate intensity/duration (e.g., extended LMWH) while balancing bleeding risk.

 Comments